-The protein content of extracted vegetable oils is expected to be reduced to below the limit of detection (LOD) using test methods such as ELISA (1 μ g/g) and SDS Page electrophoresis (100 μ g/g) (EFSA, 2007).
-EFSA (2007) considered the information provided for the processing of plant sterols, which includes the starting materials, subsequent production process and the demonstration of low residual protein content, and concluded that it is unlikely vegetable oils derived plant sterols from soybean will trigger a severe allergic reaction in individuals who are sensitive to soybean proteins.
+Generally, the protein content of highly refined vegetable oils is expected to be very low.
+FSANZ notes that the European Food Safety Authority (EFSA) (2007), after considering the processing of plant sterols, including the starting materials, subsequent production process and the demonstration of low residual protein content, concluded that it is unlikely vegetable oil-derived plant sterols from soybean would trigger a severe allergic reaction in individuals who are sensitive to soybean proteins.
+In Australia and New Zealand however, declaration of soy and soy products is regulated by Standard 1.2.3 - Mandatory Warning and Advisory Statements and Declarations in the Code.

-6.2 Specification of plant sterols
+6.2 Specifications for plant sterols